 Group transport is, in general, trickier than solo transport, or transport as a couple.
 You may want to consider hiring a minivan or shuttle to take you from one location to another, especially if you all need to arrive for flights and transfers at the same time.

 Book Your Cruise In Advance

+Planning a group vacation is not the time to try to book last minute.
 Booking a cruise in advance is a good idea, not only because it lets you choose which cabins you stay in and where you visit, but also because it allows you to book shore excursions and other activities during the voyage.

 Set Up A Facebook Page

 Depending on the size of the group, you might want to set up a Facebook page.
 Setting up a Facebook page provides a platform through which everyone can communicate.
 You can upload and post instructions, pictures and even videos telling people what they need to do.
 You can also provide detailed information about the itinerary or respond to questions and comments.